Private site of Soviet awards collector (and legal publications)

 Welcome - click on menus above to see my collection or go below for all sorts of information!

-I joined the phalerist world nearly 9 years ago, encouraged by Vasilij and Victor, two experts who really know their stuff and were generous enough to advise me and got me started.
-I am not a dealer but wish to share with other collectors.
-Each of my awards can be viewed from the above pull-down menus - then click on thumbnail for detail of avers/reverse!
-I try not to duplicate commonly available wisdom - for more see Links to other reputable sites.
+I joined the phalerist world some 16 years ago, encouraged by Vasilij and Victor, two experts who really know their stuff and who were generous enough to advise me and got me started.
+My site is designed to share with other collectors - I am not a dealer.

-For info on Prices on Ukrainian market from last year and awards I need or for my own collection and my duplicate items - see Awards for exchange - make me an offer!
-YOU CAN CONTACT ME THROUGH THE GUESTBOOK.
+For info on the Ukrainian and Moldovan markets from past years see also Prices page.
+For the awards I need or for my own collection and my duplicate items - see Awards for exchange - make me an offer!

 I focus almost exclusively on Soviet awards and try to collect all types and variations of awards and have by now many variations and subvariations.
 Exceptionally I also have awards of other countries (Czechoslovakia, Moldova, Mongolia, Russia, Ukraine or another really interesting place - an unrecognised statelet the "Transdniestrian Moldovan Republic" (Transdniestria).
 Not the most stunning awards but they are special and include rare Cossack awards.